Denver Mint robbery

-The Denver Mint robbery occurred on December 18, 1922, when five men hijacked a Federal Reserve Bank delivery truck outside the U.S. Mint in Denver, Colorado.
+On December 18, 1922, five men hijacked a Federal Reserve Bank delivery truck outside the U.S. Mint in Denver, Colorado.

 Robbery

 At the time of the robbery, around 10:30 am, the truck was being loaded with $200,000 (in $5 bills) on West Colfax Avenue.
 A black Buick touring car then pulled up and two men jumped out firing sawed-off shotguns, while a third grabbed the money bags.
 U.S Mint Police Officers inside the mint, numbering some 50 men, quickly responded by returning fire.
 One of the robbers was said to have "taken a [shotgun] round in the jaw".
 The gang however, remaining at the scene for only a minute and a half, had already made their getaway.